troyleach/scrape/README.md

     title: stirng
 ```

 - The next thing would be validations.
-I prove NO control over what the user enters.
+I provide NO control over what the user enters.
 Basically the application would brake if someone enter a weird url.
 I feel validating user input is so very important.
 Especially if the demographics are unknown.
 - I think more error handling on the front end is needed as well.
 If the src is not HTTP and is stored on the sever a broken image is shown and is not very user friendly.

 Again, I appreciate the opportunity to show my skill.
 I do however feel this only scratches surface as to what is in my tool box.
 This was a exciting project.
 I enjoyed working on this.